 Lean is about improving every day.
 Sometimes, however, a focused effort such as a Lean project is needed to get a deeper understanding of a problem.
-A Lean champion, at any level in an organisation, can lead the project.
-This 1-day workshop situates the role of a Lean Champion within a larger Lean initiative and provides examples and tools on how to sustain a culture of collaborative science where everyone as equals contribute to continuous improvement.
-Participants will learn how to socially construct a Lean project (including value and problem), engage management as well as use Lean tools to manage and continuously sustain improvement.
-Participants receive a free copy of the Lean for Government Champion’s Handbook (April 2015, published by Alpen Path Solutions, ISBN: 978-0-9947810-0-0).
+A Lean champion, at any level in an organisation, can lead a project.
+This 1-day workshop situates the role of a Lean Champion within a larger Lean initiative and provides examples and tools on how to sustain a culture of collaborative science where everyone, as equals, contribute to continuous improvement.
 Prerequisite is Introduction to Lean for Government.

 -Social construction and experimentation in collaborative science

 -Lean project tools such as mapping, Gemba walk, skills matrix, social network analysis and visual management.

 Register to one of the following workshop dates:

 Download the 2-page flyer on 1-day workshops dates.

 Who should attend: From front line workers to senior management, this workshop is designed for all public sector employees.